Honolulu is prepping for a national gathering of mayors. But who’s footing the bill?

-HONOLULU, Hawaii (HawaiiNewsNow) - The U.S. Conference of Mayors will be held on Oahu later this month.
-It’s expected to cost the city about $5 million to put on.
+HONOLULU, Hawaii (HawaiiNewsNow) - The U.S. Conference of Mayors will be held in Waikiki in June.
+It’s expected to cost about $5 million to put on.

 Much of that money came from city contractors and subcontractors or from companies like AirBNB and Uber who are fighting hard against City Council measures to regulate their businesses.